Are you looking for the best 3 days in Mexico City itinerary? Look no further!

-Finishing the tour at around 4, I’d recommend spending the last few hours of daylight in the Bosque de Chapultepec.
-Check out the castle, take boats out on the lake if you desire, and just enjoy being in the largest green lung of the city.
+Check out the Castillo de Chapultepec, take boats out on the lake, and just enjoy being in the largest green lung of the capital city.

-If this is your last afternoon in Mexico City, just spend it enjoying the park and maybe take a stroll over to Polanco, which is a wealthy neighbourhood that’s really pleasant to stroll around – giving you yet another edge to this huge and complex city.
+If this is your last afternoon in Mexico City, just spend it enjoying the park and maybe take a stroll over to Polanco, which is a wealthy neighbourhood that’s pleasant to stroll around – showing you yet another side to this huge and complex city.

 Night Out in Condesa

 If you’re not staying in Condesa, head there anyway for your last night in Mexico City.
-It’s one of the best areas for nightlife in the capital, and you’ll no doubt find something to tickle your pickle here.
+With beautiful street art and a fun, cosmopolitan vibe, it’s one of the best areas for nightlife in the capital.
+You’ll no doubt find a mezcal cocktail, somewhere to dance, or whatever you fancy here.

 Extra Things to do in Mexico City

-If you don’t fancy some of the activities on this Mexico City itinerary, or have more than 3 days in Mexico City, check out this list of other things to do in Mexico City.
+If you don’t fancy some of the activities on this Mexico City itinerary, or have more than 3 days here, check out this list of other things to do in the Mexican capital.